 In order to visualize the performance difference between this method and other methods, we show the segmentation results for the navel orange defective dataset in Figure 10.
-In order to better illustrate the importance of mIoU, mPA and mPrecision on the defect detection effect, we do not consider BiSeNet here, which has too large a difference in the values of the evaluation metrics with the other models, and only show PSPNet, Segmenter, Unet, DeepLabv3+, SegFormer, Improved DeepLabv3+ visualization results on the navel orange defect test set and analyze them with the values of their evaluation metrics.
+In order to better illustrate the importance of mIoU, mPA, and mPrecision on the defect detection effect, we do not consider BiSeNet here, which has too large a difference in the values of the evaluation metrics with the other models, and only show PSPNet, Segmenter, Unet, DeepLabv3+, SegFormer, Improved DeepLabv3+ visualization results on the navel orange defect test set and analyze them with the values of their evaluation metrics.

 PSPNet may lead to loss of information due to the pooling operation with fixed size only, so its mPA and mPrecision are low, and the probability of detecting defects and detection accuracy are not strong, basically, it can only segment the approximate shape of the defects on the surface of navel oranges.
-Segmenter allows the global context to be modeled in the first layer and throughout the network, so there is a large increase in the ability to capture information, and many small target defects can be detected, and the mPA increases by 3.29%, but there are more cases of misidentification as can be seen from the figure, especially the harder to distinguish pitting type defects.
-UNet uses skip connections, which can be used to fill in missing information using low-level features, improving defect recognition to some extent. mPrecision improves by 1.28% over Segmenter, but not all skip connections have a positive effect.
-DeepLabv3+ introduces ASPP and feature fusion module, which enhances the ability to learn different defective features, so mPrecision is higher than that of Segmenter and Unet, and more defective regions can be recognized while the recognition accuracy is also improved.
-SegFormer's mIoU is similar to DeepLabv3+, with the difference that its detection focuses on the ability to detect defects, while there is a gap in accuracy with DeepLabv3+.
-In contrast, the improved DeepLabv3+ has the strongest defect detection capability, with better detection of small spots with minor and severe flaking, and segmented defect edges that are more similar to the original label.
-In addition, from the detection effect, the segmentation error of navel orange defects is mainly divided into two cases.
-The first case is the missed or wrong detection of the edge area of the defects, as well as the complete omission of small areas of defects.
-The second case is the wrong judgment of the defect type.
-In these two cases, we can improve the model's ability to extract locally important information as a way to improve the segmentation accuracy.
+Segmenter allows the global context to be modeled in the first layer and throughout the network, so there is a large increase in the ability to capture information, and many small target defects can be detected, and the mIoU increases by 3.29%, but there are more cases of misidentification as can be seen from the figure, especially the harder to distinguish pitting type defects.
+UNet uses skip connections, which can be used to fill in missing information using LF, improving defect recognition to some extent. mPrecision improves by 1.28% over Segmenter, but not all skip connections have a positive effect.
+DeepLabv3+ introduces ASPP and feature fusion module, which enhances the ability to learn different defective features, so

+Table 5.
+Comparison of the performance indicators of the models for different navel orange surface defects.